Our clubs – Your questions answered

 Yes, we welcome SEN children and have done so since the very beginning of The Story Room.
 Just send us an email before you book to let us know about your child’s learning difference so that we can think about how to best to support your child and to make sure that you are choosing a club that they will benefit from.

 Try one of our sessions.
 We offer standalone sessions, so you do not have to book a whole week or course.
-We would recommend all of our session but a place to start would be one of the holiday sessions where we do art and creative writing, they are fun and educational and children come out proud of their writing and their work of art.
+We would recommend all of our session but a place to start would be one of the holiday sessions where we do art and writing, they are fun and educational and children come out proud of their writing and their work of art.
 Our sessions, whether online or in person, are relaxed and welcoming.
 You have chosen the right place for your child!

 We do not offer free trial sessions.
 Our creative writing sessions are small group workshops and many of them are standalone, so you can book just one to try it out.